 Consider Your Closet Needs

 Whether you’re planning to turn your walk-closet into a dressing room complete with seating and lighting or you just need a few good spots to store your favorite shoes, there is a closet system for you.
 But there are a few things to consider before purchasing.

 - Do you need a simpler design featuring wire shelving that will provide storage at different heights?

-- Will you be storing more than clothing and need closet accessories like hooks, shoe racks, cabinets and drawers?
+- Will you be storing more than clothing?
+Do you need closet accessories like hooks, shoe racks, cabinets and drawers?

 - Do you have the space to transform your entire walk-in closet with a larger modular system?

 - Would you prefer to mix and match your closet design by incorporating a mix of wood and wire shelving as well as baskets, totes and bins for organizing?

 Tip: Always measure your space to be sure your closet system and storage solutions will fit well in your closet.